gbkorr/Banana-Brawl/README.md

 <img align="left" width="100" height="150" alt="Screen Shot 2026-02-11 at 14 39 58" src="https://github.com/user-attachments/assets/4fb29e9a-e2cc-43db-a416-ab1d2a383a5f" /> The Snow Banana.
 Frozen to the core.
 Can throw snowballs, shovel them to gather snow, and craft the snow into icy weapons.

+This formatting is scuffed but I'm keeping it since it looks cool.<br>

-at the bottom, mention and link that I made a sequel in pure javascript with online play, but never polished the game after getting all the systems working
+Anyway, after finishing the game over the summer of 2022, I went on to make a sequel with online multiplayer: [Banana Brawl Bonanza](https://github.com/gbkorr/Banana-Brawl-Bonanza).
+I got everything working but never fleshed out the game to finish it...